Kriso-Yordanov/book_bot/README.md

 # Book_bot

-BookBot is my first git project!
+Book_bot is my first git project!

 The functionality of the program is to read a txt file and print a report from it.